ChiLiubio/mecodev/README.md

 Chi Liu, Yaoming Cui, Xiangzhen Li, Minjie Yao, microeco: an R package for data mining in microbial community ecology, FEMS Microbiology Ecology, Volume 97, Issue 2, February 2021, fiaa255, https://doi.org/10.1093/femsec/fiaa255

+## Tutorial
+See the mecodev part of tutorial (https://chiliubio.github.io/microeco_tutorial/mecodev-package.html).

 ## All classes

 ### trans_rarefy

 The class trans_rarefy can be used for the rarefaction and the following plotting to see whether the sequencing depth is enough to cover all the taxa in the microbial community.
-See the mecodev part of tutorial (https://chiliubio.github.io/microeco_tutorial/).

 ### trans_convert